 How Often Do People Actually Fall Overboard?

-Survival chances can vary significantly based on geographical location; incidents in colder waters typically have lower survival rates due to the increased risk of hypothermia, whereas warmer regions like the Caribbean offer comparatively better chances for rescue.
+Survival chances can also vary significantly based on geographical location; incidents in colder waters typically have lower survival rates due to the increased risk of hypothermia, whereas warmer regions like the Caribbean offer comparatively better chances for rescue.

 How Do People Actually End Up Overboard?
 (Spoiler: It’s Rarely Accidental!)